STANDING FOR JUSTICE

 Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.

 Authentic love for God goes hand-in-hand with doing right towards others, including the vulnerable and the oppressed.
 We as a church family continue to look for and step into opportunities to stand against injustice in all its forms, and to promote life, reconciliation, and genuine love.

-The resources, links, and events gathered on this page represent an entry point into the conversation.
 Along the way, we’ll strive to live lives marked by:

 - LISTENING – with understanding to both the spoken and the unspoken.
 To listen well requires empathy, moments of silence, and non-judgment.

 - CURIOSITY – celebrate a mindset of learning.

 - VULNERABILITY – negotiate relationships with a sense of openness.

 - GRACIOUSNESS – the ability to be in community with each other and speaking for the rights of others.

 - BELONGING – create a sense of connection rather than silos of difference.
 (Adapted from Kori Carew’s talk “Just Belonging: Finding the Courage to Interrupt Bias” available on TedTalks)

 Like the apostle Paul, we need to recognize that we have not arrived, but instead “press on to take hold” of the fullness of Jesus’ call on each of our lives (Phil.
 3:12).
 May we courageously live out His love for all nations, tribes, peoples, and languages (Rev. 7:9).